-The Secretary of State for Transport has approved PACTS’ recommendation for a three-month extension to the deadline for Stage 3 of the MEBTI competition, to 31 March 2021.
+The Secretary of State for Transport has approved PACTS’ recommendation for a further extension to the deadline for Stage 3 of the MEBTI competition, to 31 August 2021.
 This is in light of the difficulties facing the industry arising from the Covid-19 pandemic.

 PACTS is running a competition, with funding from the Department for Transport, to encourage companies to develop “roadside” breath-testing equipment, of an evidential standard, and to obtain Home Office type approval.
 They would then be available for use by the police, with the evidence accepted by the courts, avoiding the need to take a driver to a police station for the evidential testing.